bonglordking2/Stingray/README.md

 **This repository is a collection of separate scripts and not made to be built or ran as a whole**

-Any further questions please ask inside the Discord server: https://discord.gg/SzdQMf9XBB
+Any further questions please ask inside the [Discord server](https://discord.gg/SzdQMf9XBB)